 Hiking boot manufacturers are not immune to a bit of exaggeration when it comes to touting their products’ benefits.
-Their almost uniform “out-of-box comfort” claim, moreover, could leave many of us believing that the days of breaking in stiff, nippy new hiking boots is a thing of the past.
+Their almost uniform “out-of-box comfort” claim, moreover, could leave many of us believing that the days of having to break in stiff, nippy new trail clogs is a thing of the past.

-Anyone who has purchased a pair of boots since this inevitable tag started appearing around ten years ago, however, probably knows that (in most cases) such claims are, well, a load of hooey.
+Anyone who has purchased hiking footwear since this tag started appearing around ten years ago, knows that (in most cases) such claims are, well, a load of hooey.

-In short, the relationship between your hiking boots and your feet is like any relationship—in order for it to work, you need to get to know each other and adapt to each other’s idiosyncrasies.
+The relationship between your hiking footwear and your feet is like any other – for it to work, you need to get to know each other and adapt to each other’s idiosyncrasies.

-Should you dismiss this step as unnecessary foreplay and try to break them in on the hoof (during a hike, that is), you run the risk of a number of afflictions.
-These include foot cramp, blisters, and painful pinches where the material hasn’t yet “given” to the form of your feet.
+Should you dismiss this step as unnecessary foreplay and try breaking in hiking boots on the hoof (during a hike, that is), you run the risk of a number of afflictions.
+These include foot cramps, blisters, and painful pinches where the material hasn’t yet “given” to the form of your feet.

-Different boots take different lengths of time to wear in.
-Lightweight synthetic boots may indeed feel almost sneaker-like straight from the box and wear in during your first outing, whereas stiffer leather boots of 3/4-season models may require weeks.
+Different models take different lengths of time to wear in.
+A lightweight synthetic boot may indeed feel almost sneaker-like straight from the box and wear in during your first outing, whereas a pair of stiffer leather boots or 3/4-season models may require weeks or longer.

 As the old adage tells us, there’s no point in flogging a dead horse…

-While breaking in boots is a necessary process and will help to make well-fitted new boots more comfortable, it won’t magically turn an ill-fitting boot into a soundly fitting boot.
+While breaking in a new pair of boots is a necessary process and will help to make well-fitted ones more comfortable, it won’t magically turn an ill-fitting boot into a soundly fitting boot.

-However comfortable your boots may feel in the store, the best policy is to break them in gently, bit by bit.
+However comfortable your footwear may feel in the store, the best policy is to gently break them in, bit by bit.

-Start by wearing your boots around the house with the same socks and insoles you’ll be using out on the trail for at least a few evenings.
-At this point, don’t rush back to the store if they don’t feel slipper-like just yet—factory stiffness takes a little time to ease off and leather, in particular, can take an age to soften and become more supple.
+Wear them around the house with the same socks and insoles you’ll be using out on the trail for at least a few evenings.
+At this point, don’t rush back to the store if they don’t feel slipper-like just yet, factory stiffness takes a little time to ease off.
+Leather, in particular, can take an age to soften and become more supple.

-Next, try venturing further afield by wearing your hiking shoes on a gentle walk or two around town or the park.
+Next, try venturing further afield by wearing your brand-new footgear on a gentle walk or two around town or the park.
 The more you do so, the sooner they’ll be ready to hit the trails.

-Before you head to the hills/mountains/wilds, a useful final step of the breaking-in process is to load up a backpack with around the same weight you carry on a hike and take them for a trial run around the local park or on a city walk that covers a few miles and takes in a few sizeable staircases.
+Before you head to the hills/mountains/wilds, a useful final step of the breaking-in process is to load up a backpack with around the same weight you carry on a hike.
+Take your pack and new boots for a trial run around the local park or on a city walk that covers a few miles and takes in a few sizeable staircases.
 This will help to prevent blisters that may be caused by the added weight pressure of your pack placed on your feet.

 Finally, get out and hit the trails.
-Even this final step, however, should be done by degrees—it would be unwise, for example, to set off on a 3-month thru-hike in your new boots before you’ve treated them to a few lengthy day hikes or weekenders.
+Even this, however, should be done by degrees.
+It would be unwise, for example, to set off on a 3-month thru-hike in your new clogs before you’ve treated them to a few lengthy day hikes or weekenders.

 There’s no quick way to break in boots.

-The only solution to stiff, nip-prone, or pinching is to accept there is no solution other than getting them on as often as possible until those discomforts ease off as the boots’ material gradually conforms to the shape of your feet.
+The only solution to stiff, nip-prone or pinching footgear is to accept there is no solution other than getting them on as often as possible until those discomforts ease off as the boot material gradually conforms to the shape of your feet.